cambridge-mlg/mlg-website/content/members/_index.md

 You can find me on [Google Scholar](https://scholar.google.co.za/citations?user=D30MoYMAAAAJ) or [Github](https://github.com/cravingoxygen).
 I previously studied at the University of Pretoria, South Africa, where I completed my BSc, BSc(Hons) and MSc in Computer Science, as well as a BSc (Hons) degree in Mathematics.

+{{< figure src="/images/Weiyang_Liu.jpeg" class="profile-image">}}

+### Weiyang Liu

+I joined the group in October 2020 as a fellow of the Cambridge-Tübingen program.
+I am supervised by [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/) and [Bernhard Schölkopf](https://www.is.mpg.de/~bs).
+I am advised by [Richard Turner](http://cbl.eng.cam.ac.uk/Public/Turner/Turner).
+I am also a student fellow of Leverhulme Centre for the Future of Intelligence.
+Previously, I graduated from Georgia Institute of Technology.
+I am generally interested in representation learning and causality.
+For more of my research, please visit my [website](https://wyliu.com/).